-I wasn’t a child who succeeded at many things, so didn’t have the chance to experience disappointment in the way other children did.
+I was a child who didn’t meet with success, so didn’t have the chance to experience disappointment in the way other children did.

-Now that I have my own children I see that.
-As much as we try to show that we’re not affected by disappointment I think it’s hard not to feel some form of disappointment from time to time.
+As much as we try to show that we’re not affected by disappointment I think it’s hard not to feel disappointment from time to time.
 Being disappointed can leave us numb, as we try to come to terms with that loss.

-That doesn’t mean we’ve failed; it means the job isn’t right for us.
+Disappointment doesn’t mean we’ve failed.
+It may sometimes mean what we were trying to achieve isn’t right for us.
 As individuals we tend to walk away with a less than satisfied outcome and a feeling that leaves us with a sense of dejection, as though what we’ve tried to achieve is not good enough.
-As the adult, we must always separate our thoughts to the final outcome.

-We don’t fail as the individual, because as the individual we have achieved greatly.
-We still have the wisdom, even without the success.
-I see disappointment as an opportunity to start again.
+We don’t fail as the individual, because as the individual we may have achieved greatly.
+We can still have the wisdom, even without the success.
+Disappointment is an opportunity to start again.

-Disappointment also as an opportunity to redress why someone else didn’t see my best as their choice; disappointment as an opportunity to have another go, whilst we work on bringing about a better outcome.
-Disappointment also gives us more opportunity for us to grow emotionally, mentally and spiritually and allows us to add to our already unique experiences.
+Disappointment is also an opportunity to redress what went wrong.
+Disappointment is an opportunity to have another go, whilst we work on bringing about a better outcome.
+It also gives us an opportunity to grow emotionally, mentally and spiritually and allows us to add to our already unique experiences.